kaivalmehta/G5_Crisis_Management_System/README.md

 - **`models.py`** - Database models (if applicable, e.g., for users, incidents, etc.).
 - **`forms.py`** - Django forms for handling registration and login.
 - **`static/`** - Directory for static files, such as CSS, JavaScript, and images.

-## License

-This project is licensed under the MIT License.

-## Contributing

-1. Fork the repository
-2. Create a new branch for your feature: `git checkout -b feature-name`
-3. Commit your changes: `git commit -m 'Add new feature'`
-4. Push to the branch: `git push origin feature-name`
-5. Submit a pull request